 Specifically, when examining the men’s record, the last six record breaking efforts have been run at the Berlin Marathon.
 Does the London Marathon have a chance to take back the title of the World’s Fastest Marathon?
 Below is a chart that outlines the progression of the men’s world record alongside the progression of the winner of the London Marathon (since its inception in 1981).

-London winner v world record
+London winning time v world record

 As evident in the graphic, the London Marathon winner has progressed toward the world record mark as the years go on, which may be a testament to not only the athlete’s preparedness—but also the ability of the race promoters and agents to get the right runners on the starting line.
 Berlin Marathon may have more instances of record-setting efforts, but the London Marathon finish times are not that far behind.